garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

 `piccolo_start()` selects the next task and calls `__piccolo_pre_switch()` passing the pointer to the PSP.
 Let's assume Task 1 is next, so it passed in PSP1.

-Remeber the state of PSP?
+Remember the state of PSP?
 ```
 Task 1 stack (PSP1)
 +---------------+			Saved by isr_svcall() using r0 which is the address of PSP1